Install an exhaust fan in the bathroom to exhaust steam to the outdoors.

 - Connect the exhaust duct to the fan port with mechanical fasteners and/or mastic.
 Choose a smooth-surfaced duct such as galvanized sheet metal or PVC that is the size specified by the manufacturer.
 If aluminum flex duct is used, it should be stretched tight to avoid unnecessary sagging and to minimize friction.
 Ideally the duct should be the same diameter as the exit opening on the fan housing.

 - Locate the exhaust duct outlet vent at the exterior of the home at least 10 ft from any air inlet.
-The wall cap should include a damper that closes when the fan is not exhausting.
+The wall cap should include a damper that closes when the fan is not exhausting; this can be a motorized damper or a gravity-operate, butterfly, or cape-style fabric sleeve damper.
 The wall cap may come with a screen or grille to keep out birds and animals.
 The exhaust air should not be directed onto a walkway.

 - Cover the fan housing with an insulated, airtight box.
 Make the box from rigid foam.
 Tape the seams with housewrap tape.
 Use caulk or spray foam to seal the box to the ceiling drywall and to seal around the exhaust pipe.
 Cover the box with attic insulation.